chathugaj/Wedding-Bells/README.md

   [css page](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fchathugaj.github.io%2FWedding-Bells%2Fcss%2Fstyle1.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ## Unfixed Bugs
+- When the device is less than 300px, menu should switch to vertical alignment.
-- When the device less than 300px,menu should switch to vertical alignment.
+- When the device is less than 300px, footer should switch to vertical alignment.

 ## Deployment
 The site was deployed to GitHub pages.